Zion to Bryce Canyon Itinerary (1–3 Days): Best Route, Map & How to Plan Your Trip

 While you’re here, stop at the Red Canyon visitors center to learn more about the area, and take a short hike through the rocks.
 There are several small loops less than 0.5 miles long and longer hikes too, so you can always find something that suits this itinerary and your interests.

-If you have a bike (or can rent one), you can also enjoy the area around Bryce Canyon by bike.
+You can also enjoy the area around Bryce Canyon by bike.
 There’s a fantastic paved trail that starts at the lower Thunder Mountain trailhead and heads east up the canyon.
 It’s a really gentle grade so even kids can do it, and the trail is in great condition.
-If you’re not traveling with bikes, keep traveling 10 minutes farther to Bryce Canyon City where you can rent bikes at Ruby’s Inn.
+You can rent bikes in Bryce Canyon city.

 Yet another nice way to explore the Red Canyon is by joining this highly-rated horseback riding tour.
-In the high season, there are daily horse riding tours with morning and afternoon departures.
-But if you want to do this (or any other organized activity for that matter), be sure to book in advance and adjust your sightseeing plan for the day to fit it in.
+In the high season, there are usually several tours a day, but you need to book in advance.

 Kids biking in Red Canyon Utah

 Red Canyon is a great place for biking.
-Photo courtesy of BikingKids.com
+Photo by Jessica Averett

 Dinner at Ebenezer’s Barn & Overnight in Bryce Canyon City